 In May 2014 after mounting public and media pressure, Boehringer Ingelheim agreed to pay $650 million to settle the claims, averaging $162,500 for each claimant.

-Boehringer Ingelheim Faced With Hundreds More Pending Claims
+Boehringer Ingelheim Faces Hundreds More Claims

 Though Pradaxa now has an antidote, Boehringer Ingelheim is still liable for the years when patients were vulnerable to uncontrollable bleeding.
 Pradaxa patients who weren’t part of the 2014 settlement continue to file lawsuits.
 Here are a few examples.

 Zhensheng Liu (Pending)